NuGet/docs.microsoft.com-nuget/docs/create-packages/Creating-a-Package.md

 | build | MSBuild `.targets` and `.props` files | Automatically inserted into the project file or `project.lock.json` (NuGet 3.x+). |
 | tools | Powershell scripts and programs accessible from the Package Manager Console | The `tools` folder is added to the `PATH` environment variable for the Package Manager Console only (Specifically, *not* to the `PATH` as set for MSBuild when building the project). |

-Because your folder structure can contain any number of assemblies for any number of target frameworks, this method is necessary when creating packages that support multiple frameworks
+Because your folder structure can contain any number of assemblies for any number of target frameworks, this method is necessary when creating packages that support multiple frameworks.

 In any case, once you have the desired folder structure in place, run the following command in that folder to create the `.nuspec` file: